fernandopalafox/fernandopalafox.github.io/content/health.md

 * Every 3 months: DEXA scan (depending on whether I'm trying to change body composition)
 * Every day: weight, sleep hours

 Regular bloodwork is how I first found out that my blood glucose was on the upper end of normal (~5.5% HbA1c and fasting blood glucose ~93 mg/dL) and my "good" cholesterol was on the lower end of normal (4.8 mg/dL HDL).
 I consulted with an endocrinologist and this is likely due to genetic predispositions.
-The good news is that I can probably keep it in check with a healthy diet, excercise, and sleep.
+The good news is that I can probably keep it in check with a healthy diet, exercise, and sleep.

 I've also tried out continuous glucose monitors and HRV tracking, and I'm always interested in trying out new gadgets.